twitchy-ears/metoffice-datahub-lib/README.md

 You can also run `metoffice-datahub-lib-forecast` to get a `*forecast*` buffer describing all known future weather events, or change the `metoffice-datahub-lib-forecast-max-events` variable to limit it to the next N events, something like 3 or 5 is generally enough to get an idea without having a hugely noisy buffer.

+If you want that to be more legible then try `metoffice-datahub-lib-forecast-table` to get a `*forecast*` buffer describing some features of the upcoming forecast formatted as an org-mode table.

 # metoffice-datahub-mode